shafin027/PDF-Opener/README.md

 PDF Opener is a lightweight Chrome extension that enhances your browsing experience by opening PDF files in a new tab instead of downloading them.
 This is particularly useful for users who prefer to view PDFs directly in the browser without cluttering their downloads folder.
 Features

-Open PDFs in New Tab: Automatically opens PDF links in a new tab instead of downloading them.
+Open PDFs : Automatically opens PDF instead of downloading them.
 Toggle Functionality: Enable or disable the feature via a simple toggle in the extension popup.
 User-Friendly Interface: Clean and modern popup design with Settings and About tabs.
 Lightweight: Minimal permissions and small footprint for fast performance.

 # Installation
-From the Chrome Web Store

-Visit the Chrome Web Store page for PDF Opener (replace with the actual link once published).
-Click Add to Chrome and confirm by clicking Add Extension in the prompt.
-The extension icon will appear in your Chrome toolbar.

-From Source (GitHub)

-Clone or download the repository from GitHub:git clone https://github.com/shafin027/pdf-opener.git

 Open Chrome and navigate to chrome://extensions/.
 Enable Developer mode (toggle in the top-right corner).